department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/wizards.md

 ## Status

-The [Wizard pattern is now deprecated](https://github.com/department-of-veterans-affairs/vets-design-system-documentation/issues/399) and replaced by the the [Sub-task pattern]({{ site.baseurl }}/patterns/forms/sub-task).
+The [Wizard pattern is now deprecated](https://github.com/department-of-veterans-affairs/vets-design-system-documentation/issues/399) and replaced by the the [help users complete a sub-task pattern]({{ site.baseurl }}/patterns/help-users-to/complete-a-sub-task).

 You should not create any new instances of the Wizard pattern and should instead speak with the Design System Council or CollabCycle team who can direct you.
-You may attempt to [retrofit an existing instance of the Wizard pattern](#retrofit-this-pattern) until the Sub-task pattern is more widely in use.
+You may attempt to [retrofit an existing instance of the Wizard pattern](#retrofit-this-pattern) until the help users to complete a sub-task pattern is more widely in use.

 ## Purpose